DigitalLatin/dll_catalog_reconciliation/README.md

 ### output

 The `output` directory contains files generated during analysis.
+Note that some of these files are reused as data files in some notebooks.

 ### python

 This directory contains the Jupyter notebooks and Python files used in working with and analyzing the data.

 The file `python/fine_tune_distilmbert_author_local.ipynb` was used to fine-tune the [DistilBERT Multilingual Cased](https://huggingface.co/distilbert/distilbert-base-multilingual-cased) model to create a model for matching the names of authors of Latin texts with their Digital Latin Library ID: [sjhuskey/distilbert_multilingual_cased_latin_author_identifier](<https://huggingface.co/sjhuskey/distilbert_multilingual_cased_latin_author_identifier>).
-A version of that notebook with `_colab` appended to the filename is available for use on Google Colab.
+A version of that notebook is available in the `colab` directory for use on Google Colab.

 The file `python/fine_tune_distilmbert_greek_local.ipynb` was used to fine-tune the [DistilBERT Multilingual Cased](https://huggingface.co/distilbert/distilbert-base-multilingual-cased) model to create a model for labeling names of authors as "Greek" or "Latin", according to the language in which they primarily wrote: [sjhuskey/distilbert_multilingual_cased_greek_latin_classifier](<https://huggingface.co/sjhuskey/distilbert_multilingual_cased_greek_latin_classifier>).
-A version of that notebook with `_colab` appended to the filename is available for use on Google Colab.
+A version of that notebook is available in the `colab` directory for use on Google Colab.

 The file `author_matching.ipynb` is the main notebook for running the models to identify authors as Greek or Latin and to reconcile them with authority records in the DLL Catalog.
+A version of that notebook is available in the `colab` directory for use on Google Colab.

 The file `title_matching.ipynb` was used to attempt to reconcile titles from the test dataset to DLL Catalog work records.
 It requires the use of a different virtual environment, which can be reproduced by running `conda install --yes --file requirements-dllspacy.txt` in the root directory of this repository.
+A version of that notebook is available in the `colab` directory for use on Google Colab.

 The file `model_probabilistic_deterministic.ipynb` compares the inferences of the models to deterministic and probabilistic (fuzzy) matching.
+A version of that notebook is available in the `colab` directory for use on Google Colab.

 `utilities.py` contains some repeated functions that are used in the Jupyter notebooks.